aws/aws-iot-fleetwise-edge/README.md

 You can use the included sample C++ application to learn more about AWS IoT FleetWise Edge interfaces and to test interactions before integration.

+> _**Important**_
+> As provided in the AWS IoT FleetWise [Service Terms](https://aws.amazon.com/service-terms/), you are solely responsible for ensuring the AWS IoT FleetWise in-vehicle software component and any updates and modifications to it are deployed and maintained safely and securely in any vehicles and do not otherwise impact vehicle safety.

 ## AWS IoT FleetWise Architecture